aws/aws-lambda-dotnet/Tools/LambdaTestTool/README.md

 In the Lambda environment an IAM Role is assigned to the function that delivers AWS Credentials to the Lambda compute environment.
 When service clients from the AWS SDK for .NET are created without explicit credentials the SDK will search the running environment for credentials and find the credentials delivered by the IAM role.

-Roles are **not** used with this tool.
-Instead, before the code is run a profile from the host machine's credential file is selected.
+IAM Roles are **not** used with this tool.
+Instead a credential profile is selected from the host machine's credential before the code is run.
 The **AWS_PROFILE** environment variable is set to the selected profile.
-Just like in the Lambda environment when a service client is created without explicit credentials, the SDK searches for credentials and will find the AWS_PROFILE environment variable and retrieve the credentials from the local credential file.
+Just like in the Lambda environment when a service client is created without explicit credentials the SDK searches for credentials and will find the AWS_PROFILE environment variable and retrieve the credentials from the local credential file.

 ## Installing and Running

 The tool is distributed as a .NET Global Tool via the NuGet package Amazon.Lambda.TestTool-2.1.
-To install the tool execute the following command.
+To install the tool execute the following command:

 ```
 dotnet tool install -g Amazon.Lambda.TestTool-2.1
 ```

-To update the tool run the following command.
+To update the tool run the following command:

 ```
 dotnet tool update -g Amazon.Lambda.TestTool-2.1